Parciau hill fort: The site

 Bryn Ddiôl is a plateau some 95 metres above sea level, the eastern termination of an outcrop of Carboniferous limestone.
 On three sides it is surrounded by natural cliffs and steep slopes (and, in 2016, by extensive modern caravan sites, Parciau farmstead, and other buildings).
 It is some 2 km from beaches on the northwest coast of the island, commanding extensive sea views beyond them.
 To the west the ground offers a gentle slope for access, and here the tip of the outcrop is cut off by at least one outer wall, through which the entry point is still visible.
 The base of a small gate-house adjoins the entrance.
 The wall continues around the outcrop, defining a protected area some 110 by 80 metres.

 Aerial photography

-Aerial photography has revealed, within the fort, parch marks of the stone bases of about 28 tightly-packed hut circles, each some 7.5-8.2 metres across.
+Aerial photography has revealed, within the fort, parch marks of the stone bases of about 28 hut circles, tightly packed together, each some 7.5-8.2 metres across.
 It is officially protected as Scheduled Ancient Monument AN041.